NyanKaungSet/Alpha/README.md

 <a id="introduction"></a>
 # Introduction
 We have launched Cooldevs on 15 December 2022.
+Cooldevs is a multipurpose website.
+You can

+- [x] Chat with your friends:thought_balloon:
+- [x] Listen to a music:headphones:
+- [x] And many more are about to add in the future!

 We update this website from time to time.

 *****